 Regardless of whether for EVs or traditional cars, the demographics and scenarios listed below would apply to both.
 This is especially true now that more electric car models are entering the top 10 list for best-selling cars in the UK.

-Car subscriptions offer a high degree of convenience and flexibility.
-They allow subscribers to drive a car without the long-term commitment of ownership or leasing.
+Car subscriptions provide hassle-free mobility and budget-friendly flexibility.
+They allow subscribers , from city drivers to professionals, to drive a car without the long-term commitment and expenses of ownership or leasing.
 Monthly subscriptions can often be managed digitally, making it easy to arrange vehicle delivery, maintenance, and even swaps between different models.

 Unlike traditional car ownership or leasing, car subscriptions don't require a long-term commitment.
 They can be ideal for those who want the benefits of a car without being tied down to a multi-year lease or loan.